 The student body shall elect a rising third-year student for the purpose of serving as Prosecutor under the Code, consistent with the provisions of the SBA Constitution and election procedures.
-Elections will be held no later than April of each year, with the term of office to be twelve (12) months.
+Elections will be held no later than April 1 of each year, with the term of office to be twelve (12) months, beginning each April 1.